TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

    }

-We ask a previously instantiated :php:`AccessControlService` if the administrator of the organization responsible for the offer is logged in the frontend.
+We ask a previously instantiated :php:`AccessControlService` if the organization's administrator is responsible for the offer is logged in the frontend.
 If yes, we do update the offer.
 If no, an error message is generated, which is displayed in the subsequently called organization overview.